pantry/pantry.github.io/getting_started.md

 # Getting Started with Pantry

 Pantry is written in [Ruby](https://www.ruby-lang.org/) and distributed via [Rubygems](http://rubygems.org/gems/pantry).
-Install the core library on every server with:
+Install the core library on every server you want to manage with Pantry:

 ```
 gem install pantry